OlivierSohn/hamazed/BACKLOG.md

 instead of using asyncs, use forkIO and IORef Bool signaling when it should stop.
 And when the consumer stops, it should putMVar Nothing (or Stats) to unblock the thread waiting for the result.
 (On server cancelation, or on timeout, the IORef Bool is set to False.)

-- We could evaluate if the problem we're trying to solve has a known probability to be solved:
-With random distributions of size n*n, biased with wall probability wallProba, what is the probability to have a single connected component touching the 4 fronteers?

 - optimize 'spaceIsWellUsed' (see comment)